HomeNewsWorld Cup 2026 Qualifiers

 FIFA World Cup 2026 Qualifiers

-The FIFA World Cup 2026 qualifiers are progressing rapidly across all confederations, with 18 teams now securing their spots in the expanded 48-team tournament.
-The latest qualification rounds have seen Tunisia join Morocco as Africa’s qualified representatives, while South America and Asia continue to produce compelling storylines.
+The FIFA World Cup 2026 qualifiers are nearing completion across all confederations, with 42 teams now securing their spots in the expanded 48-team tournament.
+The latest qualification rounds have seen historic achievements, including twelve European teams qualified led by England, Portugal’s record-breaking 9-1 victory, emotional returns from Scotland, Haiti, and Austria, plus Caribbean debut from Curaçao among nine African nations booking their tickets to North America.

 Tournament Overview